aarron-lee/gpd-win-tricks/README.md

 - Fan control is possible via Decky Plugin
 - (untested) according to GPD, fingerprint scanner driver is available: https://github.com/ericlinagora/libfprint-CS9711

+# GPD Win 2 (m3-7y30)

+Mostly functional with Bazzite, you may encounter a bug where the screen is blank/black during the install process.
+Workaround is to plug in an external monitor, display via usb-c adapter should work fine too.

+You can use SDTDP for basic EPP/governor controls.
+TDP controls don't work at the moment.

+See here for fan fix: https://github.com/aarron-lee/bazzite-win2

 # Known bugs

 - gyro is borked on WM2